Operation Crusader: Eighth Army plan

 The Afrika Korps was to be defeated by the 7th Armoured Division as the South African Division covered its left flank.
 XIII Corps and the 4th Armoured Brigade (detached from the 7th Armoured Division), would make a clockwise flanking advance west of Sidi Omar.
-To threaten the rear of the Axis defences east from Sidi Omar to the coast at Halfaya.
-After the destruction of the Axis armour by the 7th Armoured Division, XIII Corps was to advance north to Bardia.
+After the destruction of the Axis armour by the 7th Armoured Division, to threaten the rear of the Axis defences eastwards from Sidi Omar, to the coast at Halfaya, XIII Corps was to advance north to Bardia.

 XXX Corps was to continue north-west to Tobruk to meet a breakout by the 70th Infantry Division.
 There was also a deception plan to persuade the Axis that the main Allied attack would not be ready until early December and be a sweeping outflanking move through Jarabub, an oasis on the edge of the Great Sand Sea, more than 150 mi to the south of the real point of attack.
 That proved so successful that Rommel, refusing to believe that an attack was imminent, was not in Africa when it came.